 The small size also makes it an ideal option for college dorm rooms, camping trips, and even boating excursions.
 But you can still cook a decent amount of food in this appliance.
 Soup, stew, broth, yogurt, risotto, potato dishes, and fall-off-the-bone meats are all fair game, albeit in smaller doses.

-You’ll receive a bundle of accessories with your pressure cooker, including a rice measuring cup, stainless steel steam rack, soup spoon, and recipe booklet.
+With the here.you’ll receive a bundle of accessories with your pressure cooker, including a rice measuring cup, stainless steel steam rack, soup spoon, and recipe booklet.
 If you want a larger version of the Instant Pot Duo, it also comes in 6-quart and 8-quart options.
-You can check out our full review of the 6-quart Instant Pot Duo here.
+You can check out our full review of the 6-quart Instant Pot Duo

 Why we picked the Instant Pot Lux Mini: